microsoft/vscode-docs/docs/editor/tasks.md

 - **silent**: the output window is brought to front only if no problem matchers fire for the task.
 This is the default.
 - **always**: the output window is always brought to front.
-- **never**: The user must explicitly bring the output window to the using the View menu or the short cut `kb(workbench.action.output.showOutput)`.
+- **never**: The user must explicitly bring the output window to the using the View menu or the short cut `kb(workbench.action.output.toggleOutput)`.

 ## Operating System Specific Properties